 IMPORTANT NOTE: The advent of ChatGPT and other forms of Artificial Intelligence appears to have sparked an existential debate within the realm of higher education.
 What will this tool mean for students, faculty, administrators, and the very future of education?
 Please read this page from UNF’s Office of Faculty Excellence to learn more.

-Important Note: As with any tool of this nature, decisions about academic integrity should not be based on a single data point, but rather an indicator that further review may be needed.
-As we learn more about this feature, we will continue to update this knowledge base and blog.
+As with any tool of this nature, decisions about academic integrity should not be based on a single data point, but rather an indicator that further review may be needed.
+As we learn more about AI-Detection, we will continue to update this knowledge base and blog.

-Turnitin – the anti-plagiarism LTI installed in UNF’s instance of Canvas – recently added an AI-Detection feature described by the vendor as helping instructors identify student use of AI writing tools.
-UNF/CIRT has so far opted not to turn this feature on, and we want to use this blog as an opportunity to explain why.
+Turnitin – the anti-plagiarism LTI installed in UNF’s instance of Canvas – recently added an AI-Detection feature described by the vendor as having the ability to “evaluate student writing for the presence of AI-generated text.”

 Here's What We Know

 We want to use this blog as an opportunity to share some of the news concerning AI and AI-detection, as well as statements made by Turnitin and OpenAI (the creators of ChatGPT).
 We hope you will find the information below helpful as you consider using AI in your classroom.

 Currently, Turnitin’s AI-Detection only works with ChatGPT versions 3 and 3.5 (it may not work with other generative text tools like Google Bard, Bing Chat, AI-Writer, or Ryter).
 OpenAI already provides paid access to GPT-4, and Turnitin claims that future updates to their detection software will address this version as well.

 Turnitin’s Confidence in AI-Detection